owl-project/NVISII/README.md

 <!-- ## Code Structure

 - submodules/ : external git submodule dependencies to build this
-- visii/ : the (static) library that provides the renderer
+- nvisii/ : the (static) library that provides the renderer
-    - visii/scene/ : code that maintains the visii "scene graph"
+    - nvisii/scene/ : code that maintains the nvisii "scene graph"
-    - visii/render/ : the actual renderer(s) provided in this library
+    - nvisii/render/ : the actual renderer(s) provided in this library
 - cAPI/ : a extern "C" shared library/DLL interface for this library
 - python/ : python interface for this library
 - (?) tools/ : importer tools, as required for samples